mimic0127/C2MIL/README.md

 ### 1. Feature Extraction

-Extract patch and thumbnail features using a pretrained backbone (e.g., UNI, ViT, ctranspath).
+Extract patch and thumbnail features using a pretrained backbone (e.g., UNI, ViT, ctranspath) in preprocession

 ### 2. Graph Construction